 Big bags with wheels are obviously easier to move around than duffles or suitcases without wheels (or with broken wheels!).
 The class of bag known as a roller board (with extendable handles) works quite well as a suitcase for many folks, although I personally prefer a backpack that allows me to go up and down stairs hands free and worry-free (I realize that backpacks are not for everybody!).

 The discussion of soft-shell or hard shell goes round and round.
 We’ll not resolve that debate here.
 It is a matter of personal preference.

 My Own Two Cents

 Speaking of opinion, I have, of late, become enamored with Lowe Alpine’s TT Tour series.
 I highly recommend it.
-The TT Tour 70 has all the space (and more) that I need for a full three months abroad.
-It is rugged, opens wide when needed, and is difficult to pickpocket.
+The TT Tour 70 has all the space (and much more) needed for a full three months abroad.
+It is rugged, opens wide, and is difficult to pickpocket.
 It can be locked with a tiny luggage lock and has shoulder straps that pack away (safe from airport belt hangups) when I check it on the plane.
 See here for more details on the TT Tour 70.
 For just two weeks, though, you might be better off to go with the more compact TT Carry on 40.
 See here for more details.

 Marking your Space